 The practitioners and experts of project management from all over the world contribute to the current good practices and suggest improvements.
 These are been collated by a governing body and the changes are approved and plan decided.
 The result of this research will be the publication of a new PMP exam content outline in June of 2019, and in Dec 2019 this new outline will lead to an updated PMP exam.

 Not until Fall 2021 as per the information we have.
 And the exam is going to be still based on PMBoK 6th edition, the current edition.
 The structure and perhaps the exam content is going to change.
 The details will be updated by PMI soon and ProThoughts will immediately update for their participants.

-The PMBOK® Guide Sixth Edition continue to be relevant post 16th Dec as well.
+The PMBOK® Guide Sixth Edition continues to be relevant post 16th Dec as well.

 I’m Studying for the PMP Exam.
 What Does All This Mean for Me?

 We recommend that you plan on taking the exam before it changes in December.

 If you plan on taking the PMP exam on or before 15 December 2019?